codeuniversity/smag-mvp/CONTRIBUTING.md

 # Contributing

 We are always happy about support for our project.
 If you dicide to help us spreading awareness for privacy, just start with the following steps:
-1) fork the project,
+1) Fork the project
-2) create a new branch,
+2) Create a new branch
-3) commit your changes
+3) Commit your changes
-4) open a pull request to `master`
+4) Open a pull request to `master`

 (More about this in ["Branching & Naming"](#branching--naming))